Pquasar/jkcrystal/README.md

 - Remove some baby and legendary Pokémon to include generation 4 evolutions
 - Add the Fairy-type
 - Add 3 Fairy-type moves
+- TMs and Tutor moves aren't inherited from bred Pokémon